 To get a first-hand perspective, we’ve interviewed one of our top female developers — Daisy.
-She’s originally from Vietnam, but currently lives and works in Malaysia as a freelance developer.
+As Pangara is on a mission to empower independent workers, she was the perfect example.
+Originally from Vietnam, Daisy currently lives and works in Malaysia as a freelance developer.

 Early on in elementary school, Daisy already showed an interest in mathematics.
 There, she also excelled in Pascal — a popular programming subject at the time.
 As she moved to highschool, this subject was removed from the curriculum and replaced with MS Word and Excel.
 Still wanting to dig deeper into Pascal, Daisy had to find another way:

 “With a little girl’s determination, I decided to save all my monthly allowance from my parents to register for a Pascal course.
 I still remember how happy I was when I wrote a function to print a star on the console screen for the first time”, she recalls.

 “At that moment, I knew I wanted to become a developer.”

 Being an ambitious girl, acquiring knowledge in one profession wasn’t enough for Daisy.
 During her time in university, Daisy pursued two degrees.
 One in Computer Science and another Business Administration in two different schools.

 One of her favorite things about being a developer is the value she can add to benefit clients.

 “In my opinion, being a developer is actually being an engineer.
 And I think for all engineers, we enjoy seeing our products help make people’s lives easier and work more productive”